Joepock123/user-manuals/README.md

 ## Why are we doing this?
 It's a great way to think about ourselves and how we work in a team.
 It's also a great way to find out about our team-mates before working together so we know how to get the best out of each other and work well as a team 👭👬

+## Updating your user manual

+Throughout the course you'll be working with new people and learning about how you like to work alongside others.
+Updating your user manual throughout the course will allow you to understand more about yourself and will help others to understand how like to work.

+## Example

+See my user manual here: https://github.com/fac-17/user-manuals/issues/12